On-Page SEO Checklist for New Websites

 - Leverage browser caching.

-- Use a cookie-free domain to serve static content (Optional, but reduces static content loading time).
+- Use a cookie-free domain to serve static content (this is optional, but reduces static content loading time).

 - Use a Content Delivery Network (Optional).